Where to Buy Anime Merchandise: A Beginner’s Guide

-Compared to the days of the past, anime and the associated merchandise is much more readily available to purchase for the masses.
-Gone are the days of borrowing subtitled VHS tapes, and essentially doing black market deals to get the next installment of Sailor Moon or Evangelion.
-What I would have given to be able to purchase a Sailor Moon t-shirt at Target!
+Compared to the early days of anime fandom, collecting anime merchandise has never been more accessible.
+Long gone are the days of borrowing fansubbed VHS tapes or hunting through niche online forums just to track down the next installment of Sailor Moon or Neon Genesis Evangelion.
+What I would have given back then to casually find a Sailor Moon t-shirt at Target.

 Local Retailers